Python MCP server

 - Tips:

-- Ensure the remote server supports SSE transport and is accessible from the Actor's environment.
+- Ensure the remote server supports the transport type you're using and is accessible from the Actor's environment.

 - Use environment variables to securely store sensitive information like tokens or API keys.